 School of Korean Launching in 2015

-The Middlebury College Language Schools are pleased to announce the establishment of the School of Korean, which will open in 2015.
+The Middlebury College Language Schools are pleased to announce the establishment of the School of Korean, which will open in 2015 at the Mills Campus.
 Korean is the 11th language offered at the summer Language Schools.
 Read what vice president Michael Geisler has to say about the program in this Q&A.

 From the beginning, the Language Schools have been committed to a unique model of linguistic and cultural immersion.
 This approach is best embodied by the Middlebury Language Pledge, a commitment to communicate only in one's language of study for the entire time on campus.

 The School of Korean will give students total immersion experiences with a program that engages them at their current level while enhancing their proficiency on to the next.
 In class, students will benefit from a top-notch faculty who will challenge and encourage them at every step, giving them the tools to rapidly improve their language skills.

 The School of Korean offers four levels of Korean courses during the 8-week session.
 The courses are designed to improve Korean language and cultural proficiency as rapidly as possible.
 Students will be asked to choose a course level based on their Korean language proficiency and will be assigned based on an initial assessment.
 Each level offers four units of three credit hours (12 credit hours total).
 The program is open to undergraduates, recent graduates, graduate students at other institutions, and professionals.

 Outside the classroom, students participate in organized cocurricular activities—including sports, cooking, Korean drum dance, k-pop song and dance, and calligraphy and painting—each designed to help enhance language skills while developing cultural proficiency.

 There will be open lectures on Korean literature, films and North Korea, and other social activities including traditional and contemporary performing concerts in the evening.
 Also students will have three meals with Korean professors and their fellow students, all in language.